Sedaghatjoo/fully-dispersed-Haar-like-filter-FD/README.md

 ## Contents
 - **MATLAB Code**: The main algorithm implemented in MATLAB for feature Extraction of face images process.
-Details of the algorithm is presented in [[1]].
 - **Datasets**: Two data files containing the clutter and face images used in this project.
   - `Clutter2.mat`: Contains clutter data for training and testing.
   - `Pics.mat`: Contains face images for training and testing.